agustinlozano/agustinlozano/README.md

 I'm studying the systems field at the National University of Rosario and learning about different subjects of software engineering by myself.
 The academic work is primarily concerned with software systems and computing.
 Also, I became interested in web development since I believe it's a good ecosystem where I can improve my professional career.

-My goal is to work in innovative technological environments that operate cutting-edge technology projects and provide excellent values according to the company's culture.
+My goal is to work in innovative technological environments to serve and give advice to my clients and provide excellent values according to the company's culture.

 ---